All Episodes

 AP in USA Today, Obama may change Afghanistan course again.

-That means he's already failed.
+It essentially means he's already failed.

 The White House is looking at expanding counterterror operations in Pakistan as an alternative to a major military escalation in Afghanistan.

-Oh, so I guess the march policy, which Obama has forgotten, according to the Washington Post, is already a failure.
+Oh, so I guess the March policy, which Obama has forgotten, according to the Washington Post, is already a failure.

 Don't forget, during the campaign, am I the only one to remember this?

-Obama said he'd nuke him over there.
+Obama said he'd nuke them over there.

 Even if the Pakistani government didn't know about it.

-Well, we had to dial that back because folks, the man is a walking threat to this country as we've known it in every way possible.
+Well, we had to dial that back because, folks, the man is a walking threat to this country as we've known it in every way possible.

-Domestic, foreign policy, this is incompetent boobism on parade.
+This is incompetent boobism on parade.

 We'll be right back.

-And we're back, Rush Limbaugh meeting and surpassing all audience expectations every day.
+And we're back, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 All right.